actualbudget/docs/docs/advanced/multi-user.md

 This feature needs to be enabled on the server, it is not configured to work out of the box.
 In the Actual config, set the value `multiuser` or env `ACTUAL_MULTIUSER` to `"true"`.
 This will enable multiuser support.

 :::warning
-The first user to login, after enabling multiuser (and OpenID Provider), will be considered the `master` user.
-Master users **cannot** be deleted nor change the role from Admin to Basic.
-But you can change the username manually.
+The first user to log in after enabling multiuser (and OpenID Provider) will be considered the `master` user.
+Master users **cannot** be deleted or their role changed from Admin to Basic, but their usernames can be changed manually.
 :::

 ## User Directory